 There’s no way to predict exactly how the Galaxy S8 Oreo update will treat your device so it’s important to prepare ahead of time.
 This will help you limit problems and headaches.

-With the update expected to pickup steam in the near future, now would be a great time to start preparing yourself and your Galaxy S8 for Oreo.
+With the update set to pickup steam in the near future, now would be a great time to start preparing yourself and your Galaxy S8 for Oreo.

 This walkthrough will tell you how to backup your data, show you some ways to get familiar with Android Oreo, and provide you with a few tips that will come in handy as you start your transition from Android Nougat to the latest version of Android.